 Tasks :

-- Event moderation and session facilitation in cooperation with co-facilitator: e.g. lead through the conference, introduce sessions and speakers, moderate public sessions and panels, lead and facilitate thematic workshops and other sessions with groups of young people and decision-makers.
+- Event moderation and session facilitation in cooperation with a co-facilitator: e.g. lead through the conference, introduce sessions and speakers, moderate public sessions and panels, lead and facilitate thematic workshops and other sessions with groups of young people and decision-makers.

+The Conference facilitators will lead a team of people made up of session facilitators.
+They should be able to cooperate with them and lead them.

 Depending on the share of tasks between the members of the facilitation team, this could include moderating :

-• morning and evening plenaries to introduce sessions and summarise results and
+• plenaries sessions to introduce topics and summarise results ;

-• up to two panel discussions with high ranking politicians and representatives of youth organisations while strongly involving the plenary through interactive methods.
+• panel discussions with high ranking politicians and representatives of youth organisations while strongly involving the plenary through interactive methods.

 - Get everyone in the group (composed of both representatives of youth organisations and government representatives) involved in the working process

 - Report on the discussion of participants

+Collaboration on materials that delegates receive before the conference

+Design the methodology and choreography of the conference together with other actors.

 - Prepare a session report and ensure that the documentation from the workshops is produced